ntd/adg.entidi.com/markdown/tutorial.md

 The code is the same as the one described above but the last section.
 To mimic a database interface, we will augment the user interface logic by including a listbox containing all the standard washers defined by the UNI 6598.
-Whenever the user select a washer from the list, the drawing will change accordingly.
+Whenever the user select a washer from the list, the drawing is updated accordingly.

 ```lua
 -- Database definition